adara-code/lucreCash_Backend_Serverside/README.md

 ## Click the links below to test the deployed versions
 Test the backend api using Postman https://lucrecash-api.up.railway.app/
-- Routes (/signup, /login, /dashboard)
-    -/signup
-    On Postman, click on body > select raw > select JSON Create an object using the keys: "fullnames, username, email, password" and add matching values.
-    Click send

 Test both the frontend and backend apps integrated together https://lucrecash.up.railway.app/